 This gene encodes a member of the sirtuin family of proteins, homologs to the yeast Sir2 protein.
 Members of the sirtuin family are characterized by a sirtuin core domain and grouped into four classes.
 The functions of human sirtuins have not yet been determined; however, yeast sirtuin proteins are known to regulate epigenetic gene silencing and suppress recombination of rDNA.
 Studies suggest that the human sirtuins may function as intracellular regulatory proteins with mono-ADP-ribosyltransferase activity.
 The protein encoded by this gene is included in class I of the sirtuin family.
 Several transcript variants are resulted from alternative splicing of this gene. [provided by RefSeq, Jul 2010]

 GeneCards Summary for SIRT2 Gene

 SIRT2 (Sirtuin 2) is a Protein Coding gene.
-Diseases associated with SIRT2 include Anoxia and Wallerian Degeneration.
-Among its related pathways are NAD metabolism and Signaling events mediated by HDAC Class I. Gene Ontology (GO) annotations related to this gene include chromatin binding and histone deacetylase binding.
+Diseases associated with SIRT2 include Wallerian Degeneration.
+Among its related pathways are p53 Signaling and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and histone deacetylase binding.
 An important paralog of this gene is SIRT3.